curl/curl/tests/testcurl.md

 ## `--nobuildconf`

-Don't run buildconf.
+Do not run autoreconf.
 Useful when many builds use the same source tree, as then only one need to do this.
-Also, if multiple processes run tests simultaneously on the same source tree (like several hosts on a NFS mounted dir), simultaneous buildconf invokes may cause problems.
+Also, if multiple processes run tests simultaneously on the same source tree (like several hosts on a NFS mounted dir), simultaneous autoreconf invokes may cause problems.
 (Added in 7.14.1)

 ## `--nogitpull`

-Don't update from git even though it is a git tree.
+Do not update from git even though it is a git tree.
 Useful to still be able to test even though your network is down, or similar.

 ## `--runtestopts=[options]`

 Options that is passed to the runtests script.
 Useful for disabling valgrind by force, and similar.

-## `--setup=[file name]`
+## `--setup=[filename]`

-File name to read setup from (deprecated).
+filename to read setup from (deprecated).
 The old style of providing info.
 If info is missing when *testcurl* is started, it will prompt you and then store the info in a 'setup' file, which it will look for on each invoke.
 Use *--name*, *--email*, *--configure* and *--desc* instead.